-Stock Market Today: The Nifty 50 looks set for a rebound on April 1, 2026, after a period of overselling as United States (US) and Iranian leaders showed intent to end the war in West Asia.
-Early trends on GIFT Nifty indicate a positive start for the the broader market in India.
-The index is hovering 456 points, or over 2 per cent, higher at 22,790.
+Stock Market Today: The Nifty 50 looks set for a rebound on April 1, 2026, after a period of overselling, as the US and Iranian leaders showed intent to end the war in West Asia.
+Early trends on GIFT Nifty indicate a positive start for the broader market in India.
+The index is hovering above by 456 points, or over 2 per cent, at 22,790.

-Iranian President Masoud Pezeshkian on March 31 said his country had the "necessary will" to end the ongoing war with Israel and the United States, but was seeking guarantees that the conflict would not be repeated.
+Iranian President Masoud Pezeshkian had on March 31, 2026 said his country had the "necessary will" to end the ongoing war with Israel and the US, but was seeking guarantees that the conflict would not be repeated.
 "We possess the necessary will to end this conflict, provided that essential conditions are met, especially the guarantees required to prevent repetition of the aggression," he told the president of the European Council in a phone conversation, as reported by AFP.

-US President Donald Trump on March 31 said that US forces would end operations in Iran “very soon,” within the next two to three weeks, suggesting that a formal deal isn’t required to end the conflict.
+On March 31, US President Donald Trump had said that US forces would end operations in Iran “very soon,” within the next two-three weeks, suggesting that a formal deal is not required to end the conflict.

-When asked about the surge in fuel prices since the conflict began on February 28, Trump, while speaking at a White House event, said: “All I have to do is leave Iran, and we will be doing that very soon, and they will tumble down.”
+When asked about the surge in fuel prices since the conflict began on February 28, Trump said at a White House event: “All I have to do is leave Iran, and we will be doing that very soon, and they will tumble down.”

 “We are finishing the job, and I think within maybe two weeks, maybe a couple of days longer, to do the job,” he added.